Vido/drunken-robots/README.md

 drunken-robots
 ==============

-It is a little framework to deal with web-crawlers.
-It is aimed for stock market crawlers.
+It's a little framework to deal with web-crawlers.
+It's aimed for stock market crawlers.

-I belive that it will be made of 3 main modules:
+I believe that it will be made of 4 main modules:

 - robots:
     This will handle all the crawlers-sub-modules